EMF Meter Phone Apps – Do They Work and/or Indicate Dangerous Conditions?

 The reason for having DC magnetometers built into a smart phone is so that it can relate relative positions of the phone (such as when you turn it on it’s side) with respect to the Earth’s magnetic field and respond accordingly.

-It is a cool app to play with and I have it on my phone, but it is not something I would use for a professional EMF inspection, nor would I use it to advise a client on the health, safety or risk conditions of their environment.
+It is a cool app to play with and I have it on my Android phone, (I’ve never owned an Apple phone, so I have no idea what kind of iOS Apple EMF app exists) but it is not something I would use for a professional EMF inspection, nor would I use it to advise a client on the health, safety or risk conditions of their environment.